JonathanG0m3z/JonathanG0m3z/README.md

-- 🔭 I’m currently working at Teaching assintant in Henry
+- 🔭 I’m currently working at Teaching assintant in Henry bootcamp